tanyaschlusser/ipython_talk__OReilly_python_books/README.md

 Commands:

-    # Deal with installing the iGraph C libraries however you choose
     pip install virtualenv
     virtualenv venv  # Create a directory to hold your virtual environment source venv/bin/activate  # Add the venv path to your path